 After you install and configure the libraries, no other steps are needed for the scoring functions to use the formats.

-Note: This library is also used by the %INDTD\PUBLISH\FORMATS macro and the SAS\PUT() function.
-For more information on these features, see "Deploying and Using SAS Formats in Teradata" in SAS/ACCESS 9.2 for Relational Databases: Reference.
+Note: This library is also used by the %INDTD_PUBLISH_FORMATS macro and the SAS_PUT() function.
+For more information about these features, see "Deploying and Using SAS Formats in Teradata" in SAS/ACCESS 9.2 for Relational Databases: Reference.